 How long does pain last after tooth extraction?

 In short, no more than a few days.
-If persistent pain continues then it may be advisable to contact the dentist.
-It can still be expected to have mild tenderness for the first week, slowly decreasing over the course of the next two or three weeks.
+If persistent pain persists, it may be advisable to contact a dentist.
+It is still expected to have mild tenderness for the first week, which will slowly decrease over the next two to three weeks.